By Yutaka Amatsu sensei (Hiden 8th dan), September 1999.

 Hisa taught me ”Daito-ryu’s strong point is to make use of foot-power, foot is stronger than arm”.

-This article is written by Yutaka Amatsu (Hiden 8. dan).
-He is one of the foremost students of Hisa Takuma.
-Amatsu-sensei visited Finland with other Takumakai’s leading teachers on August 1999.
+This article was written by Yutaka Amatsu (Hiden 8th dan).
+He was one of the foremost students of Hisa Takuma.
+Amatsu-sensei started to visit Finland with other Takumakai’s leading teachers on August 1999.